Methodologies of Digital Humanities

 Assessment methods and Criteria

-The exam takes place in written form and covers the entire programme.
-It lasts approximately one hour.
-The test consists of part A with closed-ended questions and part B with exercises and/or open questions.
-In order to take the test it is necessary to register for one of the exam sessions indicated on the calendar.
-The written test is graded out of thirty and takes into account the following parameters: degree of knowledge of the topics, ability to apply knowledge to solve exercises, completeness of answers, correctness of reasoning in carrying out the exercises.
-If you achieve a grade higher than or equal to 25/30, you must take an oral discussion to integrate the grade of the written test.
-If a grade lower than 25/30 is obtained, the oral discussion is NOT possible.
+The exam is written, covers the entire syllabus, and lasts approximately one hour.
+The exam consists of two parts: Part A with multiple-choice questions and Part B with exercises and/or open-ended questions.
+To take the exam, it is necessary to register for one of the exam sessions indicated on the calendar.
+The written exam is graded out of 30 and is evaluated based on the following criteria: level of knowledge of the topics, ability to apply knowledge to solve exercises, completeness of answers, and accuracy of reasoning in the exercises.
+If a score of 25/30 or higher is achieved, an oral discussion is required to supplement the written exam grade.
+If the score is below 25/30, an oral discussion is NOT possible.
+The minimum passing grade is 18/30.
+For students taking the exam for only 6 ECTS, the exam will cover only PART A of the syllabus.

 INF/01 - INFORMATICS - University credits: 9